 Services required to manage or treat medical conditions and/or diseases, whether or not such procedures are also related to preventing or delaying pregnancy, are not eligible as family planning.
-Services to address side effects or complications associated with various family planning methods requiring medical interventions other than changing the birth control method (e.g., blood clots, strokes, abnormal Pap smears, etc.) should not be billed using the FP modifier (service provided as part of family planning program) and/or family planning diagnosis code.
+Services to address side effects or complications associated with various family planning methods requiring medical interventions other than changing the birth control method (e.g., blood clots, strokes, abnormal Pap smears, etc.) should not be billed using the FP modifier and/or family planning diagnosis code.